Kaderde/teched2025-msad/exercises/ex1/ex1.3/README.md

     ```
     cds watch
     ```

 - Results:
-  - Server starts on default port (4004).
+  - The server is running, and the Rest Extension is ready for testing.
+  - Audit logs are enabled and accessible via the terminal.

+####  Step 2: Generate HTTP Test Files
+- Action:
-  - Test files created in /test/http/ folder at the root directory.
+  - Run : **cds add http --filter ProcessorService** to create Processor.http in the test/http directory.

+- Results:
-  - The test user is set to 'alice', ensuring audit logs are tied to this user.
+  - The test user is set to alice, ensuring audit logs are tied to this user.

-#### Step 2: Test Read Access to Customers
+#### Step 3: Test Read Access to Customers
+- Action:
+  - Open test/http/ProcessorService.http file, go to  Line 119 and run the GET /odata/v4/admin/Customers request (Click on Send Request).

+- Results:
+  - Audit logs show SensitiveDataRead entries for creditCardNo with timestamps matching the current time.
+  - Each customer entity generates a separate audit log entry.
+  - Here is a sample audit log SensitiveDataRead for 1 customer entity.
+In your log, the timestamp matches the current timestamp.

+    ```
+    [odata] - GET /odata/v4/processor/Customers
+    [cds] - connect to audit-log > audit-log-to-console
+    [audit-log] - SensitiveDataRead: {
+      data_subject: {
+        id: { ID: '1004155' },
+        role: 'Customer',
+        type: 'ProcessorService.Customers'
+      },
+      object: { type: 'ProcessorService.Customers', id: { ID: '1004155' } },
+      attributes: [ { name: 'creditCardNo' } ],
+      uuid: '0bf74230-e246-445c-915b-3220d0643302',
+      tenant: undefined,
+      user: 'alice',
+      time: 2025-08-29T08:17:51.865Z
+    }
+    ... other customer's entities
+    ```
+- When creditCardNo is accessed, a **SensitiveDataRead** event is automatically generated.
+- These events are richer than standard audit logs and include:
+  - Who accessed the data
+  - When it was accessed
+  - Context of the access

 - Action:
   - Open test/http/ProcessorService.http file in Line 119 and run the GET /odata/v4/admin/Customers request (Click on Send Request).
   - Test files was created in /test/http/ folder at the root directory with the command : cds add http --filter ProcessorService.